cerebral/cerebral/packages/docs/content/tutorial/03_render-state.en.md

 we told Cerebral that this component is interested in the value on the path **title**, and we wanted it exposed as **title** to our component as well.
 Because this component now depends on the **title** state it gets rendered whenever the path has a change.

 Congratulations, you have now created application state and exposed it to a component.
 You have now gained the power of translating the state of the application into something a user can understand.
 You will notice with Cerebral that this is a very clear separation.
 You define your application state in Cerebral and you use components to translate this state into a user interface.

+### Challenge

+It's time for your first challenge!

+- Add another state to the store called *subTitle*
+- Connect *subTitle* to the App component and display it in a *H3* element